AndPuQing/llmproxy/README.md

 ## Features

 *   **Register:** Register a new model service (e.g., a vLLM instance) with the orchestrator, specifying its model name and address.
-*   **Unregister:** Remove a previously registered model service from the orchestrator using its address.
+*   **Unregister:** Remove a previously registered model service from the orchestrator using its index number or address.
-*   **List:** Display all currently registered model services, showing their model names and addresses.
+*   **List:** Display all currently registered model services in a clean table format with index numbers for easy reference.

 ## Prerequisites